jtimon/RepRapFirmware/STM32H7ToDo.md

 * Allow DMA with SPI1, SPI5, SPI6
 * ~~Replace ST USB library~~
 * Allow use of embeded config
-* Set initial pin state from board.txt
+* ~~Set initial pin state from board.txt~~
 * ~~Add support for humidity sensors~~
 * ~~Allow setting of neopixel pins~~
 * Fix F4 PWM pin timer allocation for pin PD_13 to match H7
-* Allow default thermistor resistor value to be changes on a per board basis (for PT1000 etc.)
+* ~~Allow default thermistor resistor value to be changed on a per board basis (for PT1000 etc.)~~
+* Consider making default thermistor value part of the per board configuration